Olympic embarrassment: Japan falls way short in banning public smoking ahead of 2020 Games | The Japan Times

 Meanwhile, Italian restaurant chain Saizeriya Co., which runs more than 1,000 outlets throughout Japan, said it will basically ban smoking at tables by September 2019.

-Whether a smoking ban affects sales at restaurants or bars remains open to question.
+Whether a smoking ban affects sales in restaurants or bars remains open to question.

-The U.S. National Cancer Institute and other organizations concluded last year after analyzing a number of studies in developed countries that a smoking ban does not decrease customers or lower the productivity of smoking staff who need to go to other places to puff.
+After analyzing a number of studies in developed countries, the U.S. National Cancer Institute and other organizations concluded last year that a smoking ban does not decrease customers or lower the productivity of smoking staff who need to go somewhere off-site to puff.

-Ahead of the 2020 Olympics, the Tokyo Metropolitan Government had been exploring more stringent tobacco control measures than those in the national government’s plan, with the aim of implementing them before the Rugby World Cup next year.
-(Matches will be played all around Japan, and the final is to be held in the New National Stadium now being built in Shinjuku Ward, Tokyo.)
+Ahead of the 2020 Olympics, the Tokyo Metropolitan Government had been exploring more stringent tobacco control measures than those in the national government’s plan, with the aim of implementing them before the Rugby World Cup next year, which will be held in venues across Japan.

 Under reform-minded Gov. Yuriko Koike, the metropolitan government unveiled a basic plan last September to ban all indoor smoking in almost all public places.
-However, restaurants and bars with a floor area of up to 30 square meters will be exempt if they obtain consent from all employees who have to work in the smoking environment.
+However, restaurants and bars with a floor area of up to 30 square meters would have been exempt if they obtained consent from all employees who have to work in the smoking environment.

 The plan drew more opposition than support from the public, leading the metropolitan government to postpone submitting a draft ordinance to the assembly when it meets later this month.